Scarlet Aura

 Scarlet Aura is a Romanian heavy metal band from Bucharest, Romania.
 The band was originally formed in 2014 under the name AURA, but later, in 2015, changed the name to Scarlet Aura.
 Since their inception, the band has released eight full-length albums, live DVD and two EPs.
+Due to band's image with wearing wings on stage, fans have named Scarlet Aura "The Angels of Romanian Rock".